Extreme Pain, but Also Extreme Joy is currently exhibiting at Tilt in Philadelphia from 10th February – 26th March 2022.

-Since the start of the pandemic, Maggie has been following 4 midwives across Los Angeles as they navigate the changing world of Covid-19.
+At the beginning of the pandemic Maggie followed 4 midwives across Los Angeles documenting them, and expecting parents, as they navigated the changing world of Covid-19.

 In Maggie’s own words – “The midwives’ phones rang endlessly with calls from terrified women hoping to deliver safely and in their own homes.
 With hospitals flooded with sick patients and many banning partners from the delivery room, the possibility of going through childbirth without a mask and in a familiar setting seemed, to these women, like the only option.